protozis/LBM_CYMB/README.md

 ```

 ### speed_test
 Sometime before an experiment, benchmarking is necessary.
-Choose the experiment setup and all available devices and work items sizes will be tested.
+Choose the experiment setup and all available devices and working group sizes will be tested.
 ```shell
 $ ./speed_test ext_sets/example
 	...